spotDL/spotify-downloader/README.md

 - This version supports both Python2 and Python3.

-- Note: `play` and `lyrics` commands have been deprecated in `remake` brach since they were not of much use and created unnecessary clutter.
+- Note: `play` and `lyrics` commands have been deprecated in the current brach since they were not of much use and created unnecessary clutter.
 You can still get them back by using `old` branch though.

 ### Debian, Ubuntu, Linux & Mac: